 Janah reports the wiring problem and the toilet.
 The contractor’s supervisor doesn’t look happy, but he doesn’t make excuses.

 Janah, “You’re an honest man, Mr. Gibbons, but we’re at least the third set of inspectors to go through this building.
 Whose initials signed off on the electrical work, and who on the plumbing?”

 Gibbons, “Christ, these guys walk around, take a quick look and drink coffee.
 And we have to pay them to do it.
 I’m glad you found this stuff.
 The toilet is no major deal, at least I don’t think so.
 The wiring could create a fire hazard.
 Before you leave tomorrow, check them again.
 They’ll be fixed…and thanks.
 I’m under the gun here, and I take pride in the job.
-I take my kids to the buildings I’ve helped build, tell them their dad had a hand in it.
+I took my kids to the buildings I helped build, now I take my grandkids.
 I hate crap work.”

 Janah sees he’s on the level (figured I’d throw in construction jargon.)
 He could be helpful if something stinks someplace, good to find she doesn’t have to go around or over to make things happen.

 Janah, “I’ll check, I want to know who these guys are.
 If there’s a patterns to sloppy sign-offs, you’d want to know about it I presume.
 None of them your brother-in-law or…..”